anhphan2705/rpa_api/README.md

 3. **Create a workflow:**

     - Select actions from the dropdown menu.
-    - Fill in required details for each action.
+    - Fill in the required details for each action.
     - Add more actions as needed.

 4. **Submit the workflow:**